huggingface/diffusion-models-class/hackathon/README.md

 ## Compute

-Google Colab will be sponsoring this event by providing fere Colab Pro credits to 100 participants (selected randomly).
+Google Colab will be sponsoring this event by providing fee Colab Pro credits to 100 participants (selected randomly).
+We'll be giving out the credits in January 2023, and you have until December 31 to register.
 To register for these credits, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeE_js5bxq_a_nFTglbZbQqjd6KNDD9r4YRg42kDFGSb5aoYQ/viewform).

 ![](https://lh3.googleusercontent.com/-l6dUgmPOKMM/X7w3nNn3OpI/AAAAAAAALAg/74fTRiPqikMURTD_Dn4PzAVADey2_6lLwCNcBGAsYHQ/s400/colab-logo-128x128.png)